 Bank of Ireland Life reserves the right to review the risk categorisation of its funds at any time.
 Terms and conditions apply.
-Where relevant, exit tax (up to 41% currently) applies to gains on life assurance investment policies.
-A Government levy (currently 1% of the premium amount) applies to all premiums paid to a life assurance policy.
+Where relevant, exit tax (currently up to 41%) applies to gains on life assurance investment policies.
+A Government levy (currently 1% of the premium) is payable on all premiums paid to a life assurance policy.